(Links are provided for those collections with online finding aids)

 Watch-, Quarter-, and Station-Bill of the U.S.S.
 Congress and the U.S.S.
 Constitution, 1819, MS 70

 The U.S.S.
-Constitution Collection consists of first-day covers and cachets commemorating the frigate Constitution, especially her 1931-1934 national tour and subsequent return to Boston.
+Constitution Collection, created by philatelist Oscar Hengstler, consists of postal covers and cachets commemorating the frigate Constitution, especially her 1931-1934 national tour and subsequent return to Boston.
 Included with the covers and stamps are related letters, news clippings, photographs, and ephemera, some of which bear autographs of Franklin D. Roosevelt, Herbert Hoover, and other political and military figures.

 Journal of the U.S.S.
 Constitution, 1824-1825, MS 53